Makhdoom Bilawal

 Makhdoom Bilawal Bin Jam Hassan Samo (مخدوم بلاول بن جام حسن سمو), (Born 1451 AD/ 856 AH Sindh) was an Islamic jurisconsult, theologian, Sufi, and poet from Sindh, Pakistan.
 He is also referred as Makhdum Bilal or Bilali Makhdum.
 He was disciple of the Shaykh Dost Ali Sistani.
 Dost Ali was direct disciple of Mir Sayyid Ali Hamadani.

-Life
+life

+Makhdoom Bilal was the son of Makhdoom Hassan, who was the son of Makhdoom Idris, a brother of Jam Nizamuddin II.
+Although originally from Thatta and a member of the House of Unar, he chose a life of asceticism rather than pursuing political authority.
+He later settled in Baghban, near Sehwan, where he devoted himself to religious life.

 Makhdoom Bilawal was ordered to be crushed alive in a seed grinder after the Battle of Talti for opposing the conquest of Sindh by Arguns on 30 Safar 929AH/1522 AD.

 Poetry

 He said poems in Persian and Sindhi languages.
 One of his Persian Quatrain reads as follows: